Small Steps Hero

 - In the animated adaptation it becomes a chilling case of OOC Is Serious Business.
 Superman rescues a cat from a tree as per usual but proceeds to deliver an ominous almost threatening lecture about how he can't be wasting his time with little things like this.
 Subverted.
 It was an evil clone.

 - This trope is actually one of the things he looks up to Superman for.
-Superman is far more of an idealist than Batman is, so Batman usually takes the role of Poisonous Friend in relation to each other.
+Superman is far more of an idealist than Batman is, so Batman usually takes the role of Poisonous Friend in relation to him.
 But even on his own, Batman qualifies as this archetype.
-As the richest man on the planet, he could potentially solve even more problems than his friend if stopped being Batman for a significant amount of time and put all of his effort into running his company, but that would mean that somewhere, there's a call for help that's being unanswered.
+As one of the richest men on the planet, he could potentially solve even more problems than his friend if he stopped being Batman for a significant amount of time and put all of his effort into running his company, but that would mean that somewhere, there's a call for help that's being unanswered.

 - One strong example of this trope is in Batman: Arkham City, where Talia is taken hostage by The Joker while Hugo Strange is executing a citywide "purge".
 Batman calls Alfred for back up and calls Oracle to get a fix on Talia's position, but both of them refuse to help him.
 They flat out force him to skip saving the girl and save the city at large.